vonWolfehaus/randomAvatar/README.md

 # Random Avatar

 A tiny script for generating attractive random avatars.
-Relies on [randomColor](https://github.com/davidmerfield/randomColor).
+Relies on [randomColor](https://github.com/davidmerfield/randomColor) and the canvas element.
 Better than those weird Gravatar shapes, more exciting than a solid color.
 See `index.html` for some samples.

 ![Demo](randomAvatar.jpg)